Coronavirus and angling

 We are very lucky to be allowed to fish during this time, so it’s vital that anglers continue to behave responsibly by following government guidance and law.

 If you decide to go fishing, please take sensible precautions, both for your own safety and the safety of other members of the public.

-Please note that magnet fishing is not permitted on the Trust’s waterways.
+Please note that magnet fishing is never permitted on any of our waterways.

 Canal and stillwater fishing guidelines